-Male food and/or fluid refusers who are clinically assessed as requiring full-time or frequent nursing care must be considered for transfer to a centre with enhanced care unit facilities.
-This does not apply to female detainees refusing food and/or fluid at Yarl's Wood as they cannot be transferred to a centre with enhanced care facilities elsewhere in the detention estate.

-In cases where this clinical assessment has been made, the Home Office IRC team must contact the relevant Delivery Manager to discuss the transfer requests in conjunction with the caseworker.
+- 49. Male food and/or fluid refusers who are clinically assessed as requiring full-time or frequent nursing care must be considered for transfer to a centre with enhanced care unit facilities.
+This does not apply to female detained individuals refusing food and/or fluid at Yarl's Wood as they cannot be transferred to a centre with enhanced care facilities elsewhere in the detention estate. - 50.
+In cases where this clinical assessment has been made, the DET manager must contact the relevant Compliance Team Delivery Manager to discuss the transfer requests in conjunction with both caseworker and the Detention and Escorting Population Management Unit (DEPMU).
 Centres without such facilities are advised to request the transfer of fluid refusers at the 48 hour point and food refusers at the 14 day point, or at an earlier point in either case if such a transfer is considered necessary on clinical grounds.
 Transfers must not be sought for individuals who do not require such nursing care and the expectation is that they will continue to be managed in their current location.
-Transfers must be requested only on the basis of clinical need and must be arranged by the relevant healthcare providers, with Detainee Escorting and Population Management Unit (DEPMU) being informed of the transfer by an IS.91RA Part C form. before requesting a transfer of this type the originating IRC healthcare provider must complete a healthcare to healthcare referral to agree the treatment required and provide detailed case notes.

-The Home Office IRC team in the centre must follow advice given by IRC healthcare teams and, if it is agreed that the detainee is to be transferred, contact DEPMU to arrange the move.
-Form IS.91RA Part C must be completed giving full details of the food and/or fluid refusal so that DEPMU can arrange the most appropriate accommodation.
-In the event that a detainee is non-compliant with an agreed move, IRC staff will need to consider whether it would be appropriate to use force to effect the transfer, taking into account advice from IRC healthcare as to the detainee's state of health.
+Transfers must be requested only on the basis of clinical need and must be arranged by the relevant healthcare providers.
+Before requesting a transfer of this type, the originating IRC healthcare provider must complete a healthcare to healthcare referral to agree the treatment required and provide detailed case notes.
+Form IS.91RA Part C must be completed giving full details of the food and/or fluid refusal so that DEPMU can arrange the most appropriate accommodation. - 51.
+In the event that a detained individual is non-compliant with an agreed move, the IRC supplier staff, in conjunction with the Compliance Team manager, will need to consider whether it would be appropriate to use force to effect the transfer, taking into account advice from IRC healthcare as to the detained individual's state of health.
 As with any use of force, where it is considered necessary, the force applied must be reasonable and proportionate.
-Where a transfer is effected consideration must be given as to whether medical escorts are required as part of the escort team.

-For agreed moves the originating IRC must forward copies of any relevant local records to the Home Office IRC team at the receiving IRC, in particular any previous interview records, details of interactions and information from the daily log.
-Where a food and fluid refusal assessment record (Form B) has been completed for the detainee, this must be copied to healthcare at the receiving IRC.
-Transfer of records must take place in a timely fashion to ensure that they are available on the detainee's arrival at the receiving IRC.
+Where a transfer is effected consideration must be given as to whether medical escorts are required as part of the escort team. - 52.
+When a move is agreed, the discharging IRC supplier staff must forward copies of any relevant local records to the receiving IRC, in particular any previous interview records, details of interactions and information from the daily log.
+The DET team of the discharging centre must contact the DET team of the receiving IRC and complete

-On arrival at the receiving centre the detainee refusing food and/or fluid will be clinically assessed.
-A detailed medical history will be taken and an examination conducted if appropriate.
-If a transferred detainee is assessed as not immediately in need of full-time or frequent nursing care they will be managed in the main centre until admission to the centre's healthcare beds is clinically indicated.
+- a full handover of the case.
+Where a food and fluid refusal assessment record (Form B) has been completed for the detained individual, this must be shared by the healthcare team from the discharging IRC to the healthcare team at the receiving IRC.
+Transfer of records must take place in a timely fashion to ensure that they are available on the detained individual's arrival at the receiving IRC. - 53.
+On arrival at the receiving centre the detained individual refusing food and/or fluid will be clinically assessed.
+A detailed medical history must be taken and an examination conducted if appropriate.
+If a transferred detained individual is assessed as not immediately in need of full-time or frequent nursing care they will be managed in the main centre until admission to the centre's healthcare beds is clinically indicated.
 On arrival at the receiving centre, if an individual is assessed as not requiring full time or frequent nursing care, consideration may, if appropriate, be given to a return to their previous centre.